-Positivism is a philosophy of science based on the view that information derived from logical and mathematical treatments and reports of sensory experience is the exclusive source of all authoritative knowledge, and that there is valid knowledge (truth) only in scientific knowledge.
+Positivism is the philosophy of science that information derived from logical and mathematical treatments and reports of sensory experience is the exclusive source of all authoritative knowledge, and that there is valid knowledge (truth) only in this derived knowledge.
 Verified data received from the senses are known as empirical evidence.
-This view holds that society, like the physical world, operates according to general laws.
+Positivism holds that society, like the physical world, operates according to general laws.

 Antipositivism.
 Antipositivism (also known as interpretivism or negativism) is the belief in social science that the social realm may not be subject to the same methods of investigation as the natural world; that academics must reject[need quotation to verify] empiricism[dubious ] and the scientific method in the conduct of social research.

 Antipositivists hold that researchers should focus on understanding the interpretations that social actions have for the people being studied.[need quotation to verify] Concept In the early 19th century various intellectuals, perhaps most notably the Hegelians, began to question the prospect of empirical social analysis.
 Karl Marx died before the establishment of formal social science but nonetheless fiercely rejected Comtean sociological positivism—despite himself attempting to establish a historical materialist "science of society".
 Computer assisted qualitative data analysis software.
 Definition CAQDAS is used in psychology, marketing research, ethnography, and other social sciences.